check before: 2025-01-01

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=469506

-The introduction of the new feature may lead to an increase in support requests as users encounter issues or have questions about the functionality.
+The introduction of new features without preparation may lead to a spike in IT support requests as users encounter issues or confusion.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=469506